Install Android Sdk

 }

-As shown in snippet below, add your Growlytics project id and api key to your AndroidManifest.xml
+As shown in snippet below, add your Growlytics project id and api key to your `AndroidManifest.xml`, within the tags.

 <!-- Growlytics Project Id -->